OleJoN7/Project14_JqueryMethodsPpractic/README.md

 # JqueryMethodsPractice
-# This repository is creating for showing my first practice with Jquery library
+# This repository was created for showing my first practice with Jquery library